rossrobino/domco/docs/src/docs/learn/index.md

 This command creates files in your project's directory instead of having to manually set up the plugin with Vite.

+The following documentation covers the basics of creating a site and all of the features **domco** provides in addition to Vite.
+See the [Vite documentation](https://vitejs.dev/) for more information and configuration options.

 ## HTML

 ### index

-By default, your project is located in `src`---this serves as the root directory of your Vite project.
-You can set `root` in your `vite.config` file to a different directory if you prefer.
-To create another route, add another `index.html` file in another directory within the root directory.
+By default, your project is located in `src`---this serves as the root directory of your Vite project. `src/index.html` can be accessed at `https://website.com/`, while `src/nested/index.html` can be accessed at `https://website.com/nested/`.

+> You can set `root` in your `vite.config` file to a different directory if you prefer.

+To create another page, add another `index.html` file in another directory within the root directory.

 **domco** configures Vite to process each `index.html` page in the root directory as a separate entry point automatically.
 Everything linked in these pages will be bundled and included in the output upon running `vite build`.

-For example, to add the `/nested` route, add `src/nested/index.html`.
+For example, to add the `/nested/` page, add `src/nested/index.html`.

 ```
 .